San Francisco's top spots go beyond cable cars and the Golden Gate Bridge.

 Talk about an understudy stealing the show: After the cable car system was shut down for restoration in 1982, city officials organized the Historic Trolley Festival as an alternate attraction.
 Colorful and stylish, the vintage streetcars proved so popular that they earned a permanent role in the transit system.

-Today, passengers can hop a historic ride on the F line travel from scenic Fisherman’s Wharf along the Embarcadero and head up Market Street to the Castro District.
+Today, passengers can hop a historic ride on the F line* to travel from scenic Fisherman’s Wharf along the Embarcadero and head up Market Street to the Castro District.
 Some of San Francisco’s own antique cars—including a blue-and-gold 1914 Iron Monster, dedicated to former newspaper columnist Herb Caen—run on this route.
 But you’ll also see original trolleys from around the world: green trams from Melbourne, orange Peter Witt streetcars from Milan, even open-air “boat trams” from Blackpool, England, decorated with festive strings of lights.

 A number of President’s Conference Committee trolleys—most hailing from Newark, N.J., and Philadelphia, Pa.—have been painted in tribute to the North American cities where they once operated.
 Look for likenesses of Chicago’s Green Hornet, Toronto’s Red Rocket, and a Los Angeles car sporting a “fruit salad” palette.
 Crossed Mexican and U.S. flags honor a vehicle that ran between the border towns of El Paso, Texas, and Juárez, Mexico.